Flutterwave/Python-v2/README.md

 ### ```.unfreeze()```

-This allows a the user to resume the use of a temporarily suspended or frozen card with a given id.
+This function allows you to resume the use of a temporarily suspended or frozen card with a given ID.

-A sample Create call is:
+A sample call to unfreeze a card is:

 ```py
 card_id = "660bae3b-333c-410f-b283-2d181587247f"